leinb1dr/D-D-Notes/_posts/2023-04-06-session-21-the-learning-place.md

 ---
 layout: post
-title: Session 19 - The Final Audition
+title: Session 21 - The Learning Place
-gameDate: 2020-10-31
+gameDate: 2020-11-02
 ---

 ### In Game Date: {{page.gameDate | date: "%m-%d-%Y"}}

 ### Recap of the Session

-The party successfully finishes their last audition.
-During the day Eddie got his id double checked and he asked the guild to look into it.

-The party questioned a new brewer, Skippy, at the Bitter Leg and found he recently left the The Calm Peanut.
+The party investigates the university to try and find where the artificiers teach.

-Finally after completing their forms, the party meets with an agent of the thieves guild and gets info about a possible mission to go on.
+Eddie found that his visa is blocked due to an on-going investigation Djinn's visa is approved.

+The party finds a professor that is willing to cast a spell for them to talk to gobble-de.

+Eddie hires a lawyer.

 ### Player Character Updates
-- None

 ### NPC Updates
+- Salazar Goodspell
+- Derek
-- Balgruff
+- Marcus
-- Skippy
+- Trelany
-- Clifton: seems like he might be warming up to Eddie

 ### World Building
-- University: There is a wizard university in the city.

 ### Player Projects
 * Nightstar
     * Working on playing card proficiency: `In Progress`<br/>
-* Djinn
-    * Work Visa Residency: `1 days left`<br/>
 * Eddie
-    * Work Visa Residency: `1 days left`<br/>
+    * Work Visa Residency: `on-hold`<br/>

 ### Quest Log
 * *Mysteries of Ashana:* `In Progress`<br/>
 No Updates

-* *Visa Approval:* `New`<br/>
+* *Visa Approval:* `In Progress`<br/>
 Clifton is handling the performance visa approval.

-* *Visa Audition:* `Complete`<br/>
-Completed 3/3 auditions

-* *Monster on The Road:* `Deferred`<br/>
-Obtained information about the quest<br/>
-Found location of most recent attack
+* *A New Office for Ashana:* `In Progress`<br/>
+Need to find the bureaucrat responsible for creating new offices.